 Those of you who read my last post entitled “Joan Crawford inspired look” are probably already familiar with Xtabay Vintage shop where I found the most perfect 1940s cocktail dress that I believe Crawford herself would have approved of!
-If however this is the first time you are hearing about this shop extraordinaire, may I present you now with the perfect opportunity to familiarise yourself with a place where you can find museum-worthy pieces, jaw-draping vintage gowns or a weeding dress fit for a movie star!
-Without further ado I present to you Xtabay vintage shop of the week!
+If however, this is the first time you are hearing about this shop extraordinaire, may I present you now with the perfect opportunity to familiarise yourself with a place where you can find museum-worthy pieces, jaw-draping vintage gowns or a wedding dress fit for a movie star!
+Without further ado, I present to you Xtabay vintage shop of the week!

 It’s Beyond My Control: How did you start your adventure in selling vintage clothes?